Vegan cosmetics — for the good of animals

 There’s no doubt: vegan is on the rise – and not only in the kitchen.
 This lifestyle has also long since conquered cosmetics.
 It is not without reason that more and more beauty labels are focusing on vegan cosmetic products.
 But what does vegan mean?
+We show you the advantages and disadvantages of vegan cosmetics and why the “vegan” additive is not always entirely kosher.

 What is vegan cosmetics?